Composition series of arbitrary cardinality in modular lattices and abelian categories

 Another source of motivation is Pr\"ufer modules.
 A module $M$ over an arbitrary ring $R$ is called \textdef{Pr\"ufer} if there exists a locally nilpotent surjective endomorphism $\varphi:M\rightarrow M$ so that $\ker(\varphi)$ has finite length.
 It follows that $M = \bigcup_{n\in\mathbb{N}}\ker(\varphi^n)$ is a filtered colimit of finite length modules, but is not itself of finite length.

 In the representation theory of finite-dimensional (associative) algebras, Pr\"ufer modules are closely related to generic modules, and themselves contain information about the category of finitely-generated modules.
 See for example \cite{ringel}.
 It is therefore natural to try to include the Pr\"ufer modules when studying modules of finite length.
-As we show in Section~\ref{sec:artinian}, this is possible using our generalized notion of a composition series.
-More precisely, we show that any filtered colimit of finite length modules is Jordan--H\"older--Schreier, and therefore has a unique multiset of composition factors under our definition.
+As we show in Section~\ref{sec:preliminary}, there are many examples of Pr\"ufer modules which fit into our framework.